FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Acknowledgement

 \section{Acknowledgement}

-We thank Yizhong Wang for sharing Instruction-tuned LLAMA and Alpaca models with varying sizes.
+We thank Yizhong Wang for sharing Instruction-tuned LLAMA and Alpaca models with varying sizes, and for sharing feedback on the \ours\ Python package.
 We thank experts in Upwork for annotating the data, and Dhruba Ghosh, Jiacheng Liu and Zeqiu Wu for participating in pilot annotation and sharing feedback.
-We thank Akari Asai, Yanai Elazar, UW NLP members, UMass NLP members, FAIR lab members for feedback and discussion.
+We thank Akari Asai, Yanai Elazar, UW NLP members, UMass NLP members, FAIR lab members for feedback and discussion on the paper.

+This research was supported by NSF IIS-2046248, NSF IIS-2202506, NSF IIS-2044660, ONR N00014-18-1-2826, ONR MURI N00014- 18-1-2670, DARPA under Contract No. FA8650-23-C-7316, an Allen Distinguished Award, and gifts from AI2.
+The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
+Sewon Min is supported by a J.P.
+Morgan fellowship, and Kalpesh Krishna was supported by the Google PhD Fellowship.